Molly Harper. Ceramic Artist.

 Classes & Residencies:

-Kiln Building Intensive with John Baymore, New Hampshire Institute of Art - 2014
+Kiln Building Intensive, New Hampshire Institute of Art - 2014

 Studio Assistant, Fired on Broad Pottery, Statesville NC - 2015